Rinchu93/cgal/Guidelines/Testing.md

 mkdir build
 cd build
 ```
-*Note: if your `build` directory already existed before, it can be reused, without the need to erase its content.
+*Note: if your `build` directory already existed before, it can be reused without the need to erase its content.
 Even the current `CMakeCache.txt` can be used.*

 Then run CMake with the options:
 - to enable CTest: `BUILD_TESTING` set to `ON`,
 - to enable the building of examples and tests in the same build directory: `WITH_examples` and `WITH_tests` set to `ON`.
-With the command line tool `cmake` you can run the following command:
+With the command line tool `cmake`, you can run the following command:
 ```
 cmake -DBUILD_TESTING=ON -DWITH_examples=ON -DWITH_tests=ON ../..
 ```